mezw/mapbox-gl-js-docs/docs/pages/example/3d-buildings.md

 ---
 title: Display buildings in 3D
-description: Use extrusions to display buildings' height in 3D.
+description: Use extrusions to display building heights in 3D.
 topics:
   - Layers
 thumbnail: 3d-buildings